By Barbara Rainey

 “The one who offers a sacrifice of Thanksgiving glorifies Me.”

-Have you noticed lots of earlier-than-normal Christmas decorating this year in your neighborhood and town?
+Have you noticed earlier-than-normal Christmas decorating this year in your neighborhood and town?
 Have you pulled out your Christmas things sooner than usual too?

 Good news is a word … a voice … a message to our hearts.
 It is not material things wrapped up in beautiful packaging with bows.